-Here we cover the most common causes of female infertility.
+The most common causes of female infertility are:

 Abnormal ovulation or the absence of ovulation (anovulation) are both common causes of infertility in women which ultimately mean you have less opportunities to become pregnant.
 Ovulation disorders are often the result of hormonal imbalances, thyroid issues or PCOS (see below).